kailey-m-e/61040-away-backend/README.md

 ## Overview

-**Away** is a web application for users to document and share their past trips and future travel aspirations.
+Backend for **Away**: a web application for users to document and share their past trips and future travel aspirations.

 ### Concepts